axmz/vscode-color-assist/README.md

 <!-- custom symbol -->
 <!-- hex colors -->

-highlight in minimap too (just like errors) what's the bug when changing file types? comment blocks support
+highlight in minimap too (just like errors)
+what's the bug when changing file types?
+comment blocks support
+check if contributes works